 Where it came from … that’s a question I can’t really answer.
 I have no idea where it came from.
 I had toyed with the idea of writing something I could let my daughters read, they were younger back then, 14 and 11, and thought YA Fantasy would be a lot of fun.
 I wasn’t looking for that kind of story idea though.
 It found me, and I was happy to take ownership when it did, but that moment of epiphany wasn’t where the idea was born, just when it presented itself.
 I think ideas like that one either come from a lifetime of accumulated experiences, from everything that made me who I am and how I am, or from nowhere at all.

-I will not self publish.
-I flatly refuse to self publish.
+A: I will not self-publish.
+I flatly refuse to self-publish.
 I wouldn’t be able to do it properly for one, and more importantly, if no one is willing to take a chance on it, then maybe it’s not worth taking a chance on.
 Luckily that is not the case with The Phoenix Girls.

 No agency though.
 Agents … just don’t get me started.

-Magic, monsters, bullies and bad guys, and most importantly, I think anyway, sympathetic young protagonists who any young reader, or every reader who remembers some of the difficulties of being young, can relate to and love.
+A: Magic, monsters, bullies, and bad guys, and most importantly, I think anyway, sympathetic young protagonists who any young reader, or every reader who remembers some of the difficulties of being young, can relate to and love.

 Here are the writerly people I suckered into participating.